Nasus Build Guide by NateKiller

 • Spirit Visage Much like the Iceborn Gauntlet, this item feels like it was made for Nasus.
 It has everything we want in an MR item, and even gives Nasus additional life steal.
 This is a must buy, especially in AP lanes like Vladimir and Rumble.

 Being flexible in Nasus' build is important, especially early game where he can be denied.
 You won't always have enough gold for Glacial Shroud, or perhaps even want it if you're struggling in lane.
-Feel free to build Chain Vest, Cloth Armor, or Negatron Cloak as needed.
+Feel free to build Chain Vest, Cloth Armor, or Null-Magic Mantle as needed.
 Sheen and Glacial Shroud are luxury items and should be treated as such.

 One thing to keep in mind when looking at tank items is the game armor mechanics.
 Stacking armor is never viable much beyond 200.
 Therefore, it's wise to invest in some health items.
 Since there are plenty of both in the build you may try tinkering around with the last item slots.

 There are multiple viable options for the last couple slots and really it rests on how the game is going and what the team needs are.
 Most of the time I feel like Nasus needs more tank items to absorb the punishment he has to endure late game and I listed our best options in the build.
 Which one to choose is a matter of what type of damage you are taking.
-If damage isn't a problem and the enemy team is being locked down well, go ahead and build a Ravenous Hydra.
-It can give Nasus the ability to carry games especially when he has the advantage.
+If damage isn't a problem and the enemy team is being locked down well, go ahead and build a The Bloodthirster or Blade of the Ruined King.
+They can give Nasus the ability to carry games especially when he has the advantage.
+This is because his Siphoning Strike procs life-steal giving him large chunks of health at a time.
+Chunks of health that are already armored become very difficult to deal with.

 Other Viable Defensive Items